onderwijsarchitectuur/archi-tools/scripts/README.md

-Scripts to be used woth jArchi-plugin
+Scripts to be used with jArchi-plugin